thenewvu/hot-config/README.md

 # HOT-CONFIG

-A config loader is designed to be able to hot-reload.
+A node.js config loader is designed to be able to hot-reload.

 ## FEATURES

-* Load recursively config files that matches a given regexp.
+* Load recursively config files that matches a given pattern.
 * Built-in asynchronous YAML and JSON parsers.
 * Support environment-specific (profile-specific) configs.
-* Able to hot-reload.
+* Hot-reloadable.

 ## USAGE

-By default, `hot-config` load recursively any YAML files that matches `*.yaml` or `*.yml` in the config directory.
-At runtime, after loaded configs, to access config values, we use config paths which are dot paths that solved from config file paths, all the directory names and file names will be converted to camel case.
-The default environment (profile) is `default`, the loaded environment (profile) at runtime is `process.env.NODE_ENV` by default or you can specify it by passing `opts.profile` to `load()`.

-Here is a simple sample:

 ```yaml
 # ./configs/generic.yaml